organisciak/dissertation/document/5_5_ams-study.md

 \marginnote{Answer: \em{RQ 2.4}}

 Normalizing user FINE judgments weighted against their BROAD judgments resulted in variance of $RMSE=16.15$, a non-significant change.
-Thus, there is no evidence that greatly different internal scales by judges were the reason for the low consistency.
+Thus, there is no evidence that greatly different internal scales by workers were the reason for the low consistency.
-In other words, the notion that judges were internally consistent in a way that can be normalized globally is not tractable.
+In other words, the notion that workers were internally consistent in a way that can be normalized globally is not tractable.

 ## Verifying Judgments with New Graders

-  > *RQ 2.5*: Are problem judges responsible for inconsistent reciprocal ratings?
+  > *RQ 2.5*: Are problem workers responsible for inconsistent reciprocal ratings?

   > *RQ 2.6*: Is subjectivity or disagreement of the grading task responsible for inconsistent reciprocal ratings?

-Would the same low consistency be seen if new judges were asked?
+Would the same low consistency be seen if new workers were asked?
-Getting a second opinion addresses two possibilities: expected error (good judges, biased task) and unexpected error (agreeable task, bad judges).
+Getting a second opinion addresses two possibilities: expected error (good workers, biased task) and unexpected error (agreeable task, bad workers).

 To answer these two research questions, $156$ tasks were posted on Mechanical Turk.
-Asking paid workers *individually* provides an insight into MIREX judge quality, while asking *multiple* workers helps to see if it is simply a task that is not easily agreed upon, regardless of how well-intentioned a judge is.
+Asking paid workers *individually* provides an insight into MIREX worker quality, while asking *multiple* workers helps to see if it is simply a task that is not easily agreed upon, regardless of how well-intentioned a worker is.

-In parameterizing the task for this study, worker judges were presented with a query and a single candidate.
+In parameterizing the task for this study, worker workers were presented with a query and a single candidate.
 The audio files were the same clips used in MIREX.

 Restrictions were not placed how fully the clips were listened to, and in fact the average task time was lower than the length of the clips.